 - PCSB Assurance of Learning program goals for undergraduate and MBA were revised in spring 2020 to specify “ability for cultural agility in the workplace” as a curriculum learning goal.

-- The diversity module in a PCSB core course required of all business majors will be shifted in fall 2020 from a focus on global cultural competency to a focus on race and ethnicity.
+- The diversity module in a PCSB core course required of all business majors was shifted from a focus on global cultural competency to a focus on race and ethnicity in 2020.